Save Natural Teeth With Root End Surgery

 Undergoing an apicoectomy to treat an infected tooth root is often the last attempt to save a tooth before extraction is the only remaining option.
 If your tooth is unable to be saved, we can discuss tooth extraction and your options for replacing the tooth, such as a dental implant.

 Our team at Akeso Oral, Facial & Dental Implant Surgery is dedicated to improving your oral health and providing a truly exceptional patient experience.
-If you have had a root canal and the infection persists, we invite you to contact our office in Columbia, Nottingham, Laurel, Catonsville, Lutherville, Fulton, or Westminster, MD, to see if an apicoectomy can help treat the infection and save your natural teeth.
+If you have had a root canal and the infection persists, we invite you to contact our office in Columbia, Catonsville, Lutherville, or Westminster, MD, to see if an apicoectomy can help treat the infection and save your natural teeth.

 Hear From Our Patients